dijkstrw/5x5/README.md

 Setting macros via the shell is easy:

-    echo -e "\nM01nevergonnagiveyouup\n" > /dev/ttyACM0
+    echo -e "\nM01Nevergonnagiveyouup!\n" > /dev/ttyACM0

+Notes:

-Note that the initial newline is a trick to make sure our M will be considered the start of a command, no matter what has been put to the serial before by you, some driver or the os.
+- The initial newline is a trick to make sure our M will be considered the start of a command, no matter what has been put to the serial before by you, some driver or the os.
+- This particular example defines the macro for macro key number 1.
+- You need to have a macro key 1 in your keymap, otherwise you have nothing to trigger the macro.